 Plagioclase xenocrysts (>2 mm) and, more rarely, plagioclase-rich xenoliths are present throughout the entire basalt section and are more common in the massive intervals.
 They are similar to the xenocrysts and xenoliths that we reported from Site 1183 and from the lower group of lava flows at Site 1185.
-Seven bulk-rock lava samples analyzed by shipboard ICP-AES are closely similar in chemical composition to basalt from Hole 1183A, the lower group at Hole 1185B, Units C-G at Site 807, and the Kwaimbaita Formation on the island of Malaita (Figs. F10, F11, F12, F13).
-The basalt flows all have normal magnetic polarity and give a 23°S paleolatitude, which agrees well with values obtained from basalt of similar age from Sites 1183 and 1185.
+Seven bulk-rock lava samples analyzed by shipboard ICP-AES are closely similar in chemical composition to basalt at Site 1183, the lower group at Site 1185B, Units C-G at Site 807, and the Kwaimbaita Formation on the island of Malaita (Figs. 10, 11, 12, 13).
+The basalt flows all have normal magnetic polarity and give a 23°S paleolatitude, which agrees well with values obtained from basalt of similar age at Sites 1183 and 1185.

-The entire section of basaltic basement cored at Site 1186 has undergone low-temperature water-rock interactions resulting in complete replacement of olivine and almost complete replacement of glassy meso-stasis.
+The entire section of basaltic basement cored at Site 1186 has undergone low-temperature water-rock interactions resulting in complete replacement of olivine and almost complete replacement of glassy mesostasis.
 Clinopyroxene and plagioclase are generally unaltered.
 The overall alteration of the basalt ranges from 5% to 35% by volume, estimated visually by color distribution in hand specimen.
 On the whole, the alteration is similar to that in the lower group of basalt flows at Site 1185 and especially to that at Site 1183.
-The effects of the same three main low-temperature alteration processes are clearly seen: (1) black and dusky green halos resulted from the replacement of olivine phenocrysts and groundmass glass by celadonite, Fe oxyhydroxide, and, to a minor extent, smectite; (2) brown halos formed by the complete replacement of olivine and glass by smectite and Fe oxyhydroxide as a result of strongly oxidative alteration at high water:rock ratios; and (3) pervasive alteration under anoxic to reducing conditions and low water:rock ratios has affected the basalt in areas outside the colored halos.
+The effects of the same three main low-temperature alteration processes are clearly seen:

+- 1. Black and dusky green halos resulted from the replacement of olivine phenocrysts and groundmass glass by celadonite, Fe oxyhydroxide, and, to a minor extent, smectite. - 2.
+Brown halos formed by the complete replacement of olivine and glass by smectite and Fe oxyhydroxide as a result of strongly oxidative alteration at high water:rock ratios. - 3.
+Pervasive alteration under anoxic to reducing conditions and low water:rock ratios has affected the basalt in areas outside the colored halos.
 Smectite, pyrite, and calcite are the principal secondary minerals formed during this process.

 Veins in the basement rocks are lined with smectite or celadonite and filled with calcite.
-Veined basalt has lower bulk density than does unveined basalt (<2.4 g/cm compared with >2.4 g/cm), lower P-wave velocity (<5000 m/s compared with >5000 m/s), and lower magnetic susceptibility.
+Veined basalt has lower bulk density than does unveined basalt (<2.4 g/cm3 compared with >2.4 g/cm3), lower P-wave velocity (<5000 m/s compared with >5000 m/s), and lower magnetic susceptibility.